 For the first time, I recognized that I was burnt out, not being supportive, and my judgment clouded by the anxiety I was feeling.
 Taking a step back let me not only recover but also gain valuable perspective.
 I’ve since worked with my team to walk them through the same process of gaining perspective and taking a step back when necessary.

-On health & wellness.
+On his physical fitness.
 When I’m overworked I stop going to the gym, I don't eat healthy if at all, and over time I not only don't feel physically well, but I start to break down mentally a bit.
 Looking good and feeling good are totally intertwined for me.
 That sounds vain, and to a certain degree it is, but I know that when I’m in good shape and eating well I’m happier.

 Admittedly, a few times I took NyQuil to fall asleep when I knew I didn’t have to be up too early.
 I since stopped because I could feel myself getting dependent.
 I normally get home from work around 8 or 9, order food, eat quickly, and get in bed.
 I watch TV until I fall asleep pretty much every night.